ac1dbabe/gpsF3XTracker-for-Ethos/README.md

 This is a fork.
 Here are the changes I've made:

-1. Fixed unreadable text when dark mode is enabled
+1. Fixed unreadable text when dark mode is disabled
 2. Source code is now tracked in the repository (pulled it from the *releases* section in the original repo)

 You'll need to compile all the lua files to .luac, EXCEPT for locations.lua